LuisP693514/javascript_project/README.md

  1. Adding infinite waves
  2. Adding a scoring system
  3. More intuitive inputs - currently the game requires a mouse to be played optimaly
+ 4. Add indicator for dodge cooldown
+ 5. Add power ups
+ 6. ...and more!

 ## Licenses